Anthrecite/bye/README.md

 The name perfectly explains what was said to me.

 # My last projects EVER?
 Yup!
-I'll be releasing a colldction of Python scripts for various purposes soon.
-This will be my last contribution to the open-aource, and even my entire lifetime.
+I'll be releasing a collection of Python scripts for various purposes soon.
+This will be my last contribution to the open-source community, and even my entire lifetime.

 If you don't hear from me for a while, don't ask if I killed myself because you'd kmow the answer.

 Harassment from 2 different communities in the span of 1 month has seriously took a large toll on my mental health.

+# Tf happened to my other repos?
+They're also gone to avoid a massive amount of harassment.
+No source code will be given to random people.
+You MUST be my friend to receive source code of my old projecta.`